ubikingenierie/ulp-observability-plugin/contributer-jumpstart.md

 - Micrometer is a library used to calculate metrics averages based on metrics it receives upon time.
 The MicrometerRegistry class is a wrapper that contains 2 instances of this library.
     - The first calculate averages for the current time interval, for each samplers + their respective thread group independantly.
 We will call the current time interval Y for later use in this document (Y being the time interval defined by the 'Log Frequency in seconds').
     - The second add each new interval metrics to the previous one, to calculate total values. in order to process sampler results as long as they are called.
-These instances are fed with the samplers data from the current time interval defined by Y seconds, (Y being the Log Frequency in seconds).
+These instances are fed with the samplers data from the current time interval defined by Y seconds.
 Each Y seconds a cron job (LogTask.java) will reset the data which were used to calculates the metrics for the current interval.
 It keeps the interval metrics results in a logger, but cleans everything else.
 - The logger (SampleLogger) is used to store every results obtained through the Micrometer instances.
 It exposes its datas with a format that Prometheus and the frontend can read.
 - The queue on which the threads are retrieving datas is fed by JMeter each time a sampler complete its requests, thanks to the sampleOccurred(SampleEvent e) method overridden in ULPObservabilityListener.
-- The first servlet, ULPObservabilityConfigServlet, is used to tell the frontend on which url it can get the intervals datas it needs to render + the log frequency -> time in seconds between each calls to the seconds servlets to get more datas to display.
-It is equal to Y.
+- The first servlet, ULPObservabilityConfigServlet, is used to tell the frontend on which url it can get the intervals datas it needs to render + Y value.
+Y is used by the frontend as the refresh timer.
+Each Y seconds, it will asks the back for new datas.
-- The second servlet, ULPObservabilityMetricsServlet, can gives 2 things :
+- The second servlet, ULPObservabilityMetricsServlet, gives 2 things :
     - The last interval metrics which has to be dynamically added to the already displayed graphs with Angular.
     - Every intervals metrics since the start of the test.
 It is used one time when the front calls for the first time the backend in order to get everything it needs to display.
 After that, the front only asks for the last interval datas.
     -  As mentionned earlier, these metrics come from the Logger contained in the MicrometerRegistry.